1j01/textual-paint/README.md

 ## Known Issues

+- Dragging from outside the canvas to inside with Free-Form Select crashes the program, and with Select makes a stupid selection (using the starting mouse position from the last time you clicked on the canvas).
 - The Text tool doesn't collapse a text selection when typing.
 Undo/Redo doesn't work with text.
 Ctrl+Z will delete the textbox.
 - Selection box border is inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
 - Pick Color can't be cancelled, since it samples the color continuously.